Dementia Carers Online Carer Groups and Events

 Support with finances

 As a carer registered with us, you can apply for a grant from our Carer Health and Wellbeing Fund.
 We will help identify any concerns you have about your caring role, your goals, and how we may be able to help you achieve these.
-You may be entitled to certain benefits.
+You may be entitled to certain benefits and we can book you in with our benefits adviser for a session to talk about your finances.

 If you would like more information about any of these services, please call us on 0300 028 8888 or email firstname.lastname@example.org

 Tips for caring for someone with Dementia

 You can boost self-esteem, help to avoid depression and even improve sleep by encouraging your cared for to:

 - Stay active for both physical and mental wellbeing